 Museum, Dale developed the exhibition and co-authored the book A Portion of the People: Three Hundred Years of Southern Jewish Life.
 After the grand opening in Columbia at McKissick in 2002, the exhibit traveled for two years, spending time in Charleston; Charlotte, North Carolina; and New York City.
 For over twenty years, she has been the editor of our biannual magazine.
 Dale and her husband, Dr. Theodore Rosengarten, led College of Charleston undergraduate and graduate students on numerous study abroad trips to Holocaust and Jewish cultural sites in Central and Eastern Europe.
 She was instrumental in the development of Mapping Jewish Charleston, Life of the Synagogue, and Synagogues of the South, three pioneering digital public history exhibits.
-In 2019, everything you have done and continue to do.
+In 2019, Dale was awarded the Order leadership and tenacity, the Society exists today.